Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/grid_card.rst

      dz
    /

+ Notes:
+  1. For each dimension, enter a single value (which is applied to all cells in the respective dimension) or multiple values (equal to the number of cells in the respective dimension; e.g. NX values).
-Use line continuation through a backslash '\' when lines exceed ~80 characters (see DXYZ examples below).
+  2. Use line continuation through a backslash '\' when lines exceed ~80 characters (see DXYZ examples below).
 PFLOTRAN input can handle lines of 512 characters, but that may change.

 FILE <filename>
   Name of file containing grid information (unstructured only)